Aloe lomatophylloides: Distribution

 While the Rodrigues aloe was formerly widespread all across Rodrigues island, it now only occurs in the Grande Montagne Nature Reserve, where the last 30 plants are protected.

 Two additional plants recorded in cultivation in Mauritius, came from other localities on the island - one from Solitude and the other from Cascade Victoire.
 Its preferred habitat is exposed rocky ridges, especially on the higher mountains, where these plants were typically found growing in groups.

 On Rodrigues, it was traditionally used as a medicine for ailments such as muscle-pain.

 Related species

-The Rodrigues Aloe is part of a group of aloes that have fleshy berries (instead of the dried seed capsules that are more normal for the group).
+The Rodrigues Aloe is part of a group of aloes that have fleshy berries (instead of the dried seed capsules that are more common for the group).
 These aloes were therefore classed as a separate group, Aloe section Lomatophyllum.
 Aloes of this group exist on several of the Indian Ocean islands, however the Rodrigues aloe is the most divergent and distinctive of these species.